stebett/setup-cameras/README.md

 ## Usage

-`$ python record.py -p path/to/params.json -o path/to/camera/dir`
+`$ python record.py path/to/params.json -o path/to/camera/dir`

 You can activate the trigger mode from the **params.json**.